poissonconsulting/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report or feature request
+name: Bug report
-about: Describe a bug you've seen or make a case for a new feature.
+about: Describe a bug you've seen.
 title: ''
-labels: ''
+labels: 'Type: Bug'
 assignees: ''

 ---

-Briefly describe your problem, steps to reproduce this behaviour, and your expected output or desired solution.
+Briefly describe your problem, steps to reproduce this behaviour, and your expected output.

 Include a minimal reproducible example (reprex).
 If you've never hear of a [reprex](https://reprex.tidyverse.org/) before start by reading https://www.tidyverse.org/help/#reprex.